fmgarciaa/fyra-api/README.md

 ## Environment Variables

-To run this project, you must copy the env folder to the root of the project as .env and change the variables as you like.
+You only have to change the values inside the .env folder as you wish.

-`env`
+`.env`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>